Skip to main content

 Pedagogy Specialist & Lecturer

-Jazlin was first introduced to CDP’s work as an undergraduate student and she has held various positions in CDP since.
+Jazlin was first introduced to CDP’s work as an undergraduate student, and she has held various positions in CDP since.
 In her current role, she develops sustained educational processes that empower participants to value, connect, and communicate effectively about their differences.
-She has taught various CDP courses, including UNILWYL 1515: Dialogue Across Political Differences, EDUC/ILRID 2610: Intergroup Dialogue, and PUBPOL 3880: Dialogue Across Political Differences.
+She teaches CDP courses, including UNILWYL 1515: Dialogue Across Political Differences, EDUC/ILRID 2610: Intergroup Dialogue, and PUBPOL 2880/5881: Dialogue Across Differences for Public Policy.
 She also leads many of CDP’s co-curricular efforts, including those for peer leaders and mentors.
 Jazlin holds an M.P.A. from the Brooks School of Public Policy at Cornell and a B.A. from Cornell’s College of Arts & Sciences.

 Kellie Ochs, B.S.